TalhaIrving/football-alerts/README.md

 5. Monitoring and Logging: Operational visibility was established by enabling CloudWatch logs for the Lambda function.
 A critical CloudWatch alarm was configured to monitor system health; this alarm sends an SNS alert if the error count exceeds a threshold (e.g., error count > 1).
 Furthermore, a basic metrics dashboard was added in the AWS console for quick operational oversight.

 6. Security Refinement and Deduplication: To enhance resilience, a DynamoDB table was introduced solely for tracking match notifications that have already been sent, which effectively avoids sending duplicate alerts to users.
 Security was finalized by tightening the IAM roles to strictly enforce the principle of least privilege.
-Lastly, Terraform variable management (using workspaces or .tfvars) was implemented for handling environment-specific configurations.
+Lastly, Terraform variable management (using .tfvars) was implemented for handling environment-specific configurations.

 --------------------------------------------------------------------------------